 What happened next was a trial of loyalty and ethics.
 In “On the Waterfront,” Terry Malloy is childlike, a sensitive soul on the wrong side of the law due to familial allegiance, muddled over a killing his snitching precipitates.
 His boyish lamentation: “I thought they’d talk to him.
 I thought they’d talk to him and get him to dummy up.
 I figured the worst they was gonna do was lean on him a little bit.”
 I myself was perturbed over the hurt I had caused Claudia because she was somewhat of a friend.
 Her two older sisters were high school besties to my sister and remain close to her to this day.
 More than that, I had known John’s apple tale to be bogus; I just needed something to legitimize what we have all been taught goes against the grain of human decency.

-Our teacher, Mrs. Engwa, beloved by us fifth graders for being motherly but young and pretty with long black hair held back by a decorative clip, had John, Claudia, and Marianna stay after class.
+Our teacher, Mrs. Engwa, beloved by us fifth graders for being motherly but young and pretty with long black hair held back by a decorative clip (so girlish was she) had John, Claudia, and Marianna stay after class.
 John requested my presence, while Marianna requested the presence of her BFF, Sue, a Korean girl who cut the image of the pristine student – black-rimmed glasses, baby doll frocks, and a mullet cut.
 I couldn’t say no. Such guilt was already anchoring me down.
 “Who else is involved in this?”
 Mrs. Engwa asked John in a comforting tone, as two of the four sticker packets were yet unaccounted for.
 Sue, always assertive and smart, a pro of a philatelist at 11, adapted the tone of a judge.
 “Yes, John, who else?”

 John was quiet, didn’t budge.
 He refused to name the other guy.
-No matter how hard Mrs. Engwa and Sue coaxed, how intently Claudia and Marianna fixed eyes on him for the truth, he was quiet.
-We were seated at a rectangular desk, in an air-conditioned room with a carpeted floor – a cozy environment – but I was suffocating.
+No matter how hard Mrs. Engwa and Sue coaxed, how intently Claudia and Marianna fixed eyes on him, he was quiet.
+We were seated at a desk, in an air-conditioned room with a carpeted floor – a cozy environment – but I was suffocating.
 I got off my chair, fell to my knees, and said, “It’s me.
 He made me do it.”
 In an instant, I revealed myself to be a thief, a liar, and a coward, pointing a finger at another in an effort to elude blame.
 A hush befell all, this mixture of dismay, disgust, and disappointment.

 The stickers were returned to their rightful owner.
-Mrs. Engwa allowed us boys to go free, but warned that should we do this again, our parents would be notified.
+Mrs. Engwa allowed us boys to go free but warned that should we do this again, our parents would be notified.
 Within days, we were back to our name calling of Fagalito and Claudia Kaboogabooger, trading stamps, and gathering on the floor as Mrs. Engwa sat above us in a chair to read us a story.
 Such is childhood.
 We easily forgive and forget, and friendships are transient.
 Come the sixth grade, John and I barely talked.
 Still, some lessons stay with us for the rest of our lives.
 I had never felt uglier as I did at that moment of confession, on my knees and in tears.
 In retrospect, the incident strengthened my moral fiber.

 There’s this perennial debate: is man inherently evil or is man inherently good?
 I believe in the latter.
 I see evil as a necessary trial to overcome in order for us to discover the path to righteousness.
 And so we cheer for Terry Malloy.
 Sure he’s a bum.
 But he’s got the smarts to admit it and the heart to do something about it.